pololu/lsm6-arduino/README.md

 * `void enableDefault(void)`<br>
   Turns on the accelerometer and gyro and enables a consistent set of default settings.

-  This function will reset the accelerometer to &plusmn;2 g full scale and the gyro to &plusmn;245 dps.
+  This function will reset the accelerometer to &plusmn;2&nbsp;g full scale and the gyro to &plusmn;245&nbsp;dps.
 See the comments in LSM6.cpp for a full explanation of the settings.

 * `void writeReg(uint8_t reg, uint8_t value)`<br>
   Writes a sensor register with the given value.